k0retux/fuddly/docs/source/data_manip.rst

 If you want to get a data from the graph you have to freeze it first as it represents many different potential data at once (actually it acts like a template).
 To do so, just call the method :meth:`framework.data_model.Node.freeze` on the root node.
-It will provide you with a nested set of list containing the frozen value for each node selected within the graph to provide you with a data.
+It will provide you with a nested set of lists containing the frozen value for each node selected within the graph to provide you with a data.

 What is way more interesting in the general case is obtaining a byte string of the data.
 For this you just have to call :meth:`framework.data_model.Node.to_bytes` on the root node which will